 Nuclear energy in comparison to renewable forms of energy.

 Nuclear is a cost-effective supplier of continuous, reliable, base-load (24/7) electricity that has a low-carbon footprint.
 To clarify the description of nuclear energy being “low-carbon” – nuclear power stations do not emit greenhouse gases – however mining, processing and transport of uranium does emit some of these gases.
-The prospect of using renewable wind power to generate at least some of the electricity needed to power the mining fleet and processing plant at U3O8 Corp.’s Laguna Salada Deposit in Argentina would yield a source of uranium with a minimal greenhouse gas footprint.
+The use of electric mining equipment would significantly reduce the carbon footprint of nuclear.

-The cost of installation and operation and the durability of wind turbines and solarvoltaic cells have been falling over the last decade, and hence renewables are becoming more cost-competitive.
-The single biggest challenge with renewables is power storage – battery systems that can store the power for use when the wind isn’t blowing or the sun isn’t shining.
+The cost of installation and operation and the durability of wind turbines and photovoltaic cells continues to fall, constantly increasing the cost-competitiveness of renewables.
+The single biggest challenge for renewables is power storage through industrial-scale batteries.
 Exciting advances are being made in battery technology and our responsibility is to ensure a supply of commodities to the battery industry at a stable price that works for both the supplier of commodities and the battery manufacturing industry.
-Vanadium from U3O8 Corp.’s Laguna Salada Deposit and vanadium, nickel and phosphate from its Berlin Deposit are all commodities that are used in lithium ion and vanadium redox batteries.
+Vanadium from U3O8 Corp.’s Berlin Deposit is the primary ingredient of vanadium redox batteries while nickel and phosphate are key components of lithium ion batteries.
 In addition, some of the rare earth elements from the Berlin Project are also used to make high-strength magnets that are the key component of high-efficiency electric motors as well as for generators such as those used in wind turbines.